-Do you use Medication for your patients with Opioid Use Disorder (MOUD)?
-You can be a MOUD Champion and share your expertise with peers seeking to build MOUD into their practice.
+Do you already use Medication for your patients with Opioid Use Disorder (MOUD)?
+Be a MOUD Champion and share your expertise with peers seeking to build MOUD into their practice.

 This program is sponsored by the California Academy of Family Physicians (CAFP) and supported by the National Institute on Drug Abuse (NIDA) and the California Department of Health Care Services (DHCS).

 This collaborative will improve education, outreach and treatment for patients with substance use disorder, including stimulants and opioids, with a focus on medication treatment options.
 We will enhance training for resident and faculty physicians in a variety of specialties while encouraging creative and innovative approaches to meet program and community needs.

 On March 20, 2023 CAFP announced the 2023-24 California Residency Program Collaborative III.
 Twenty-five medical residency programs were selected for their ability to address the opioid crisis through innovation and collaboration.
 Read the press release.